TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 which is an
 important information for our medical service.

-This pattern for example looks pretty reasonable:
+Here an example of pattern which looks reasonable:

 `personId;documentCode;effectiveDate`